 Insurers base their underwriting criteria and pricing on experience and historical data.
 It is difficult to argue with the facts that an occupant is six times more likely to suffer a fatality due in a fire in a House of Multiple Occupation than a standard residential property, even more alarmingly is the fact that this statistic rises to sixteen times more likely if the HMO exceeds three storeys.

-However, much of this information was gathered and based on pre-licencing and is in fact one of the key reasons legislation was introduced.
-HMO properties are now protected much more effectively in terms of fire suppression systems and / or extinguishers, as well as providing clear and more adequte fire exits.
+However, much of this information was gathered and based on pre-licencing and is, in fact, one of the key reasons legislation was introduced.
+HMO properties are now protected much more effectively in terms of fire suppression systems and / or extinguishers, as well as providing clear and more adequate fire exits.
 All of these risk improvements will dramatically improve safety and fire frequency, but many insurers are yet to recognise this in their pricing or acceptance criteria.